Who's Who in Musicals:

 Marshall choreographed the Broadway version of Victor/Victoria (1995) and the revival of Funny Thing Happened on the Way to the Forum (1996).
 He acted as both choreographer and director for the Broadway revivals of Cabaret (1998) and Little Me (1999) earning Tony nominations for both productions.
 He received no credit for stepping in to doctor the troubled Seussical (2000).

 Marshall was at the forefront of an effort to bring musicals back to television, acting as choreographer for Jerry Herman's Mrs. Santa Claus (1996), and the Disney remakes of Rodgers and Hammerstein's Cinderella (1997) and Strouse & Charnin's Annie (1999).
 Marshall's innovative direction helped make the long-awaited big screen version of Kander and Ebb's Chicago (2002) a reality.
 He placed most of the musical sequences in one character's imagination, allowing for an effective blend of cinematic and theatrical elements.
 The film hit became the first musical to capture the Academy Award for Best Picture in thirty-five years.
 He also directed the screen version of Nine (2009).
+After directing Pirates of the Carribean: On Stranger Tides (2011), he returned to musicals with the critically acclaimed film version of Into the Woods (2014).
 Rob's sister is Broadway choreographer Kathleen Marshall.

 (b.
 Eileen Patricia Augusta Fraser Morison)